 Wayne is survived by his loving wife of 6 years, Lindy Wells; his devoted daughters, Renee Leonard (Ty), Dawn Cromer (D.T.), and Erika Goodwin (Justin); 8 grandchildren who he loved dearly, Austin (Savannah), Ashlyn, Annie, David, Ellie, Logan, Dillon, and Addisyn; the mother of his children, Linda Pittman; sister, Dorothy Barnes and brothers, William I Pittman (Pat), Jimmy Pittman (Janice); his wife Lindy’s daughter, Amanda Applebee (Patrick); sisters-in-law, Rebecca Gobble (Dennis), Sylvia Lorick.

 In addition to his parents, Wayne was predeceased by his siblings, Carlton Pittman, Jessie Gray Sisk, Anna Lee Kucyk, Harold Pittman, Marjorie Cooper, and Ida Cox.

-To send flowers to the family or plant a tree in memory of Wayne Pittman, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Wayne Pittman, please visit our Tree Store